wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/hello-token/README.md

 }
 ```

-Note: If you wish to send multiple different tokens along with the payload, the `sendTokenWithPayloadToEvm` helper as currently implemented will not help (as it sends only one token).
-However, you can still simply call `transferToken` twice and request delivery of both of those TokenBridge wormhole messages by providing two VaaKey structs in the 'vaaKeys' array.
-[See an example of HelloToken with more than one token here](https://github.com/wormhole-foundation/hello-token/blob/main/src/example-extensions/HelloMultipleTokens.sol).
+> Note: If you wish to send multiple different tokens along with the payload, the `sendTokenWithPayloadToEvm` helper as currently implemented will not help (as it sends only one token).
+> However, you can still call `transferToken` twice and request delivery of both of those TokenBridge wormhole messages by providing two `VaaKey` structs in the `vaaKeys` array.
+> See an example of HelloToken with more than one token [here](https://github.com/wormhole-foundation/hello-token/blob/main/src/example-extensions/HelloMultipleTokens.sol).

 ### Receiving a Token

-We know that our ‘sendVaasToEvm’ call will cause `receiveWormholeMessages` on ‘targetAddress’ to be called with
+We know that our `sendVaasToEvm` call will cause `receiveWormholeMessages` on `targetAddress` to be called with

-- payload being the encoded ‘recipient’ address (which is what we passed in as ‘payload’ to sendTokenWithPayloadToEvm)
+- The payload as the encoded `recipient` address
-- the additionalVaas field being an array of length 1, with the first element being the signed VAA corresponding to our token bridge transfer
+- The `additionalVaas` field being an array of length 1, with the first element being the signed VAA corresponding to our token bridge transfer

-However, crucially we don’t have the transferred tokens yet!
+Crucially, we don't have the transferred tokens yet!
 There are a few things that we need to do before gaining access to these tokens.

 1. We parse the signed VAA, and check that
     - The emitterAddress of the VAA is a valid token bridge - i.e. the message was published by one of the TokenBridge contracts
     - The transfer was sent to this address

-    ********note: this step isn’t strictly necessary because the call to ‘completeTransferWithPayload’ would fail if these were not true********
+    > note: this step isn’t strictly necessary because the call to `completeTransferWithPayload` would fail if these were not true**

-2. We call tokenBridge.completeTransferWithPayload on the VAA - this completes the transfer of the tokens and causes us to receive the (potentially wormhole-wrapped) transferred token
+2. We call `tokenBridge.completeTransferWithPayload`, passing the VAA - this completes the transfer of the tokens and causes us to receive the (potentially wormhole-wrapped) transferred token
-3. We return a TokenReceived struct containing useful information about the transfer
+3. We return a `TokenReceived` struct containing useful information about the transfer
-4. We call receivePayloadAndTokens with the appropriate inputs!
+4. We call `receivePayloadAndTokens` with the appropriate inputs

 ```solidity
 function receiveWormholeMessages(